itfanr/ros2-wiki/dummy-robot-demo.md

-Within this demo, we present a simple demo robot with all components from publishing joint states over publishing fake laser data until visualizing the robot model on a map in RViz.
+In this demo, we present a simple demo robot with all components from publishing joint states over publishing fake laser data until visualizing the robot model on a map in RViz.

 ## Prerequisites
-For the time of this writing, this demo requires a compilation from source as this demo was developed after the binary packages for beta1.
+At the time of this writing, this demo requires compilation from source as it was developed after the binary packages for beta1.
 Please make sure to refer to the [Install Instruction](https://github.com/ros2/ros2/wiki/Installation) in order to verify your installation.

 As a second prerequisite, we need the ROS1 bridge available.
-It is not strictly required, however without a functioning bridge, we won't have any chance to visualize the result of this demo in RViz.
+It is not strictly required, but without a functioning bridge we won't have a chance to visualize the result of this demo in RViz.

 ## Launching the demo
 We assume at this point that your ROS1 is setup correctly.
 We further assume your ROS2 installation dir as `~/ros2_ws`.
 Please change the directories according to your platform.